Before Early 1800’s

 1837

 Melbourne’s population is reported to be ‘in the hundreds’ with approx. 100 buildings including slab huts and tents.
-William Wedge Drake surveys the (now) Darebin area principally to enable the sale of the land.
+William Wedge Darke* surveys the (now) Darebin area principally to enable the sale of the land.

 1838